-We begin the analysis with parameterization $A(\tilde{A})$.
-The first results we present in Section 4.1 and Section 4.2 gradually peel off layers that contribute to sub-optimal updating, including the structure and sequencing of information delivery.
-Having done so, we reach the Simultaneous treatment-an environment free of the effects of structure and sequencing.
-It is in this environment that we study our notion of complexity.
-The main analysis of complexity is presented in Section 4.3, where we utilize all six parameterizations, supplemented by data from Enke and Graeber (2023) for an additional assessment.
-In Section 4.4 we explore the robustness of our findings across parameterizations $A(\tilde{A})$ and $B(\tilde{B})$.
-In Section 4.5, we use the discrepancy arising from signal sequencing to counter the discrepancy arising from signal sequencing to counter the discrepancy arising from structure, sequencing, and complexity affect belief updating across the least and most complex parameterizations $A(\tilde{A})$ and $B(\tilde{B})$, respectively.
-The individual-level analysis is presented in Section 5.
+We begin our analysis with the Simultaneous treatment-an environment free of the effects of structure and sequencing.
+It is in this environment that we study our notion of task difficulty.
+The main analysis of task difficulty is presented in Section 4.1, where we utilize all six parameterizations of the Simultaneous treatment.
+In Section 4.2, we go through a variety of robustness checks supplemented by data from Enke and Graeber (2023) for an additional assessment.

-For the remainder of the paper, with a slight abuse of notation, we will refer to parameters $A(\tilde{A})$ and $B(\tilde{B})$ as simply parametrization A and B, respectively.
+Having established our findings with regard to our notion of task difficulty, we turn to the Baseline and Sequential treatments.
+In Section 4.3 and Section 4.4, we focus on parameterization A (\tilde{A}) and B (\tilde{B}) where we analyze the effect of the structure and sequencing of information delivery.
+In Section 4.5, we use the discrepancy arising from signal sequencing to counter the discrepancy arising from task difficulty.
+Finally, in Section 4.6, we quantify the extent to which information structure, sequencing, and task difficulty affect belief updating across the least and most difficult parameterizations A (\tilde{A}) and B (\tilde{B}), respectively.
+The individual-level analysis is presented in Section A in the Appendix.
+For the remainder of the paper, with a slight abuse of notation, we will refer to parameters A(\tilde{A}) and B(\tilde{B}) as simply parametrization A and B, respectively.

-24The BDM is theoretically an incentive-compatible method for eliciting truthful responses regardless of participants' risk attitudes Becker et al. (1964).
-In addition, to help participants understand this method, we told them that they had no incentive to report beliefs falsely if they wanted to maximize the expected payoff in the experiment.
-Danz et al. (2021) shows that announcing that truth-telling is optimal is an effective way to elicit true beliefs.

-25The experiment was conducted in three waves: the initial wave with parametrization A and B in October 2022; complexity treatments, parametrization C and F, in December 2022; additional complexity treatments, parametrization D and E, in June 2023.
-Each wave was separately preregistered on aspredicted.org; see preregistration 1, 2, and 3.

 Approach to data analysis.
-We focus our main analysis on cases in which participants receive misaligned information.26 We do so because when participants receive aligned information, the Bayesian posterior probabilities are very close to zero.27 With predicted values so close to the 0 border, implementation errors participants may have are unlikely to be mean zero.
+We focus our analysis on cases in which participants receive misaligned information.19 We do so because when participants receive aligned information, the Bayesian posterior probabilities are very close to zero.20 With predicted values so close to the 0 border, implementation errors participants may have are unlikely to be mean zero.
 We regard utilizing this data for our main analysis as less than ideal.
-Thus, as stated in our preregistration, our focus is on elicitations from misaligned signals.28 Nonetheless, we utilize all elicitations when conducting individual-level analysis in Section 5 and illustrate them in the Appendix.
+Thus, as stated in our preregistration, our focus is on elicitations from misaligned signals.21 Nonetheless, we utilize all elicitations when conducting individual-level analysis in Section A and illustrate them in the Appendix.